-The fleet mix - or the type and character of the aircraft using the Airport - has changed significantly over the past five years.
-Operations by small single engine piston aircraft have remained fairly static, while the Airport has seen increases in turboprop aircraft and jet aircraft.
+Overall, operations continue to rise.
+While the fleet mix has seen an increase of turboprop and jet aircraft over the last ten years, there has also been a steady increase of small single engine piston aircraft use at the field.
 An additional change at the Airport is the industry's focus on shared use, or fractional business aircraft for use in personal travel.
-Both extensive study by the Truckee Tahoe Airport District and national trends show airport traffic is directly tied to the economy.
-As the economy improves, especially in regions Truckee/Tahoe is strongly tied to - such as the Bay Area - air traffic increases.
+Both extensive study by the Truckee Tahoe Airport District and national trends show airport traffic is directly fied to the economy.
+As the economy improves, especially in the regions Truckee/Tahoe is strongly tied to - such as the Bay Area - air traffic increases.